Get exclusive member benefits & effect social change. Join Today

 There are no risks associated with the urine calcium test.

-The amount of calcium in the urine of a person eating a normal diet is 100 to 300 mg/day*.
+The amount of calcium in the urine of someone eating a normal diet is 100 to 300 mg/day*.
 A diet that is low in calcium results in 50 to 150 mg/day of calcium in the urine.

 *mg/day = milligrams per day